Vaibhavpatil19/M1_Game_TicTacToe/5_Report/Readme.md

  b.
 Learn how to structure, Correct use of logic and interface files to keep code maintainable.

  c.
 Practice of Github and Github creating branches for the different features.

+# Methods

+* display_board

+  Define a method that prints the current board representation based on the @board instance variable.

+* input_to_index

+  Define a method into which we can pass user input (in the form of a string, e.g., "1", "5", etc.) and have it return to us the corresponding index of the @board array.
+Remember that, from the player's point of view, the board contains spaces 1-9.
+But the indices in an array start their count at 0.
+If the user inputs 5, your method must correctly translate that from the player's perspective to the array's perspective — accounting for the fact that @board[5] is not where the user intended to place their token.

+* move

+  Your #move method must take in two arguments: the index in the @board array that the player chooses and the player's token (either "X" or "O").
+The second argument, the player's token, should default to "X".

+* position_taken?

+  The position_taken? method will be responsible for evaluating the user's desired move against the Tic Tac Toe board and checking to see whether or not that position is already occupied.
+Note that this method will be running after #input_to_index, so it will be checking index values.
+When it is passed the index value for a prospective move, #position_taken? will check to see if that position on the @board is vacant or if it contains an "X" or an "O".
+If the position is free, the method should return false (i.e., "the position is not taken"); otherwise, it will return true.

+* valid_move?

+  Build a method valid_move? that accepts a position to check and returns true if the move is valid and false or nil if not.
+A valid move means that the submitted position is.

+* Present on the game board.

+  Not already filled with a token.

+* turn_count

+  This method returns the number of turns that have been played based on the @board variable.

+* current_player

+  The #current_player method should use the #turn_count method to determine if it is "X"'s or "O"'s turn.

+* turn

+  Build a method #turn to encapsulate the logic of a single complete turn composed of the following routine.

+Ask the user for their move by specifying a position between 1-9.
+Receive the user's input.

+1. Translate that input into an index value.
+2. If the move is valid, make the move and display the board.
+3. If the move is invalid, ask for a new move until a valid move is received.

 # SWOT ANALYSIS:-